Together, we can reduce pet homelessness and animal suffering.

 Working with our compassionate community, we will end pet homelessness and animal suffering.

 When our organization was founded in 1910, it was named after a London, England, animal welfare group called “Our Dumb Friends League.”
 In those days, the term “dumb” was widely used to refer to animals because they lacked the power of human speech.
-Today, the Dumb Friends League, headquartered in Denver, is the largest community-based animal welfare organization in the Rocky Mountain region—providing a strong and steadfast voice for those who cannot speak for themselves.
+Today, the Dumb Friends League, headquartered in Denver, is the largest community-based animal welfare organization in the Rocky Mountain region—providing a strong, compassionate and steadfast voice for those who cannot speak for themselves.

-As part of a compassionate community, we collaborate and innovate to:
+As part of a compassionate community, we:

 - Rescue sick, injured and neglected animals

-- Investigate cases of cruelty and abuse
+- Investigate cases of neglect and mistreatment

 - Provide shelter, veterinary care, and behavior and training programs to homeless companion animals and horses

 - Adopt homeless pets and horses to new homes

 - Reduce pet overpopulation through mobile spay and neuter projects in underserved areas